Echocardiogram (Echo)

 What are the types of echo tests?

-• Transesophageal Echo (TEE): If your provider is having a hard time seeing parts of your heart with a transthoracic echo, a transesophageal echo may be ordered.
+- Transesophageal Echo (TEE): If your provider is having a hard time seeing parts of your heart with a transthoracic echo, you may get a transesophageal echo.
 During a TEE, the transducer is attached to a flexible tube.
 Your provider will guide the tube down your throat and into your esophagus.
 You may be given a medication to help you relax, as well as numbing spray or gel to make your throat numb.
 You will be awake enough to swallow if needed.
 Some testing machines can create 3D images during this type of echo.

-• Stress Echo: During a stress test, you will be asked to exercise so that your heart beats faster and works harder.
+- Stress Echo: During a stress test, you will be asked to exercise so that your heart beats faster and works harder.
 If you are unable to exercise, you may be given medication to make your heart beat faster.
 A transthoracic echo will be done just before you exercise or take the medication, and again just after you exercise or take the medication.
-Your provider will compare the images of your heart, allowing them to see how your heart acts under stress.
+Your provider will compare the images of your heart, so they can see how your heart acts under stress.

 This article will focus on what to expect before, during, and after a transthoracic echo, as this is the most common type.